 This represents the ratio of total operating expenses (excluding provisions for credit and impairment losses and income tax) to total operating income (excluding share in net income of associates and recovery from impairment and credit losses).
-It increases to 162.60% from 75.25% resulting from lower operating expenses and operating income during the quarter.
+It increases to 228.46% from 162.60% resulting from higher operating expenses and lower operating income during the quarter.